IUDataStructuresCourse/course-web-page-spring-2024/lectures/dynamic-programming.md

 # Dynamic Programming

 Overview
-* purpose: solve optimization problems, that is find the solution that has the best metric among many feasible solutions
+* purpose: solve optimization problems, that is find a solution that has the best metric among many feasible solutions
 * recursive solutions to problems with optimial substructure
 * memoization for problems with overlapping subproblems